Competitor backlink analysis is my favourite link building strategy of all time.

 What is a backlink analysis?

-Backlink analysis is a strict review of a site’s backlink profile completed by the site’s owner to analyze the site’s performance and identify potential issues that could affect negatively its ranking.
+Competitor backlink analysis is an SEO strategy where you complete a strict review of a competiting site’s backlink profile to analyze the site’s performance and identify potential issues that could affect negatively its ranking.

 What is competitor backlink analysis?